The best apps to learn French in 2026

 You can find more information in our in-depth Babbel French review.
 Or read on for my major takeaways about the app.

-Bottom line: Babbel is great for varied, bite-sized lessons, but if you need adjustable audio speeds and transcripts, try Copycat Cafe.
+Bottom line: Babbel is great for varied, bite-sized lessons.
+If you want to add adjustable audio speeds and detailed pronunciation feedback to your routine, Copycat Cafe pairs well as a speaking-focused supplement.

 FluentU is a language learning platform with a cool concept: learning through videos.
 Namely, actual French videos you’d find on YouTube.